KeesDijk/AsyncDemo/README.md

 Demo project for a talk on Asynchronous/prallell technolgies in .net

+Currentlt very much a work in progress !

 # uses :
 ## Installed on the dev machine
 	- VS 2010